TPUsim/TPUsim1/README.md

 <!--The simulator also outputs the GreenTPU stats in the file green_tpu_stats.txt-->

-# Detailed simulation
+# Detailed Simulation
 For each MAC operation in any cycle, the sta_tool can be invoked to get a realistic circuit-level delay from the MAC netlist and from inputs in two consecutive cycles.
 This detailed simulation can be guided from a prior knowledge of input data-driven delay pattern.

-# Tackling timing errors
+# Tackling Timing Errors
 By default, timing errors are tackled using TE-Drop [1].
 The simulator also has implementations of our GreenTPU [2] and EFFORT [3] techniques that offers a better resiliency against PV-induced timing errors at NTC.

 [1] Zhang, J. and others ThUnderVolt: Enabling Aggressive Voltage Underscaling and Timing Error Resilience for Energy Efficient Deep Neural Network Accelerators. arXiv preprint arXiv:1802.03806 (2018).